Moon: Astronomy from the Moon

+The Moon has been used as a site for astronomical and Earth observations.
+The Earth appears in the Moon's sky with an apparent size of 1° 48′ to 2°, three to four times the size of the Moon or Sun in Earth's sky, or about the apparent width of two little fingers at an arm's length away.
+Observations from the Moon started as early as 1966 with the first images of Earth from the Moon, taken by Lunar Orbiter 1.
+Of particular cultural significance is the 1968 photograph called Earthrise, taken by Bill Anders of Apollo 8 in 1968.
+In April 1972 the Apollo 16 mission set up the first dedicated telescope, the Far Ultraviolet Camera/Spectrograph, recording various astronomical photos and spectra.

-For many years, the Moon has been recognized as an excellent site for telescopes.
-It is relatively nearby; astronomical seeing is not a concern; certain craters near the poles are permanently dark and cold, and thus especially useful for infrared telescopes; and radio telescopes on the far side would be shielded from the radio chatter of Earth.
+The Moon is recognized as an excellent site for telescopes.
+It is relatively nearby; certain craters near the poles are permanently dark and cold and especially useful for infrared telescopes; and radio telescopes on the far side would be shielded from the radio chatter of Earth.
 The lunar soil, although it poses a problem for any moving parts of telescopes, can be mixed with carbon nanotubes and epoxies and employed in the construction of mirrors up to 50 meters in diameter.
 A lunar zenith telescope can be made cheaply with an ionic liquid.

-In April 1972, the Apollo 16 mission recorded various astronomical photos and spectra in ultraviolet with the Far Ultraviolet Camera/Spectrograph.

-The Moon has been also a site of Earth observation, particularly culturally as in the imagery called Earthrise.
+With increased human activity on the surface of the Moon the atmospheric circulation of lunar dust will increase, reducing the favourable conditions for astronomy from the surface depending on meassures to mitigate the spread of lunar dust.

 Living on the Moon

+Humans have lived on the Moon in groups of two and for up to three days.
+Altogether twelve people have stayed on the Moon over the course of six visits.
+They all lived in one type of surface habitat, the Apollo Lunar Module.
+In the course of these stays some people have spent in total up to one day roaming the surface.

-The only instances of humans living on the Moon have taken place in an Apollo Lunar Module for several days at a time (for example, during the Apollo 17 mission).
-One challenge to astronauts during their stay on the surface is that lunar dust sticks to their suits and is carried into their quarters.
-Astronauts could taste and smell the dust, calling it the "Apollo aroma".
+Challenges when roaming the surface arise from lunar dust sticking to suits and tools, and has been carried inside the habitats.
+Astronauts could taste and smell the dust, which smells like gunpowder and was called the "Apollo aroma".
 This fine lunar dust can cause health issues.

 In 2019, at least one plant seed sprouted in an experiment on the Chang'e 4 lander.
 It was carried from Earth along with other small life in its Lunar Micro Ecosystem.